is an essential, life-saving therapy for patients in the modern intensive care

 positioning and mobilization, oral care, managing oropharyngeal and tracheal

-comprise a succinct approach to VAE prevention for hospitals of all sizes
+succinct approach to VAE prevention for hospitals of all sizes incorporating

 For more information, contact the MHA quality and patient safety team.